luisfernandezbr/agent.v3/integrations/bitbucket/readme.md

 - It is not possible to get emails from users `/teams/:name/members`
 - It is not possible to get usernames from users `/teams/:name/members`

+## TODO
+- There is a pull request state called SUPERSEDED, not sure how interpret this kind of PR